Kamouyiaraki/Dvexillum_MitoDiversity/Chapter2_Diversity/README.md

-## All R Code used in Chapter 2: Characterising mitochondrial genome diversity in the invasive colonial tunicate, Didemnum vexillum (Kott 2002)
+## All R Code used in "Chapter 2: Characterising mitochondrial genome diversity in the invasive colonial tunicate, Didemnum vexillum (Kott 2002)"

 `DivStats.R` : is a script of customised functions used in both estimates of diversity and sliding window analyses.